jetsonhacks/installLibrealsense/README.md

 The Jetson Development Kits have a feature used for power saving, called autosuspend, which will power down the USB ports after they have been idle for a while.
 The script 'disableAutosuspend.sh' will turn that feature off, which is needed for the RealSense camera.

 <b>Note:</b> The Jetson TK1 is setup for using USB 2.0.
-The Realsense cameras are USB 3.0, which requires reconfiguration of the TK1.
+The RealSense cameras are USB 3.0, which requires reconfiguration of the TK1.
 For example:

 <b>Jetson TK1: Setup USB port to run USB 3.0; usb_port_owner_info=2 indicates USB 3.0</b>